Separation and divorce proceedings in Italy can be:

 5) Public Prosecutor examination

-The final agreement must be submitted for examination to the competent Public Prosecutor who can either grant or deny the certificate of no impediment: in this last case, the parties will have to try and reach a new agreement.
+The final agreement must be submitted for examination to the competent Public Prosecutor, who can grant or deny the certificate of no impediment.
+In this last case, the parties must reach a new agreement.

 6) Transmission to the Civil Officer

-Whenever the certificate of no impediment is granted, the lawyers will be responsible for the transmission of a certified copy to the competent civil officer in which the marriage was recorded or transcribed to conclude the procedure successfully.
+Whenever the certificate of no impediment is granted, the lawyers will be responsible for transmitting a certified copy to the competent civil officer in which the marriage was recorded or transcribed to conclude the procedure successfully.

 The conditions stated in the agreement will be legally binding.

-Negotiation assisted by attorneys can also be an alternative to judicial proceedings concerning the revision of separation and divorce conditions.
+Negotiation assisted by attorneys can also be an alternative to judicial proceedings concerning revising separation and divorce conditions.